karlseguin/the-little-redis-book/en/redis.md

 ## On *nix and MacOSX

-For *nix and and Mac users, building it from source is your best option.
+For *nix and Mac users, building it from source is your best option.
 The instructions, along with the latest version number, are available at <http://redis.io/download>.
 At the time of this writing the latest version is 2.6.2; to install this version we would execute:

 	wget http://redis.googlecode.com/files/redis-2.6.2.tar.gz
 	tar xzf redis-2.6.2.tar.gz